Elliotclyde/Edoras/readme.md

+#Minivel

 A barebones MVC framework for blogging.
 Mainly based on laravel.

+##Setup

+###Database

-How to hook it up to a database?
+First you will need to hook the app up to a database.
+How do you do this?

-Create a .env file in the folder
+Create a .env file in the root of the project folder, and fill it with the following:

 HOSTNAME=123.0.0.1
 DBNAME=mydatabasename
 DBUSERNAME=mydatabaseusername
 DBPASSWORD=mydatabasepassword
-DBPORT=3mydatabaseport
+DBPORT=mydatabaseport

+Then you will need to do your own migrations and seeds to create any database tables you need.

+If you are going to use any auth, you'll need a table called "users" with the columns id, username and password.

+If you are going to hold some blog posts, you'll need a table called "posts" with the columns id, title, body, and slug.

+###hosting

-Host by pointing your apache/nginex to the "Public" folder
+Host it up by pointing your apache/nginex to the "Public" folder.

-ROUTES
+And that's the setup!
+Now you can start creating:

+##Routes

 Define your routes in the "Public/Index.php" file by calling methods on the $router instance of the Router class.